 Most Americans are familiar with the U.S. Securities and Exchange Commission (SEC), the federal agency responsible for regulating the nation’s stock and options markets.
 Not as many are aware that the SEC rewards whistleblowers who report violations of securities laws.
 The SEC relies on individuals who possess such information and rewards them for stepping forward.

-At Jeffrey Newman Law, we pride ourselves on representing whistleblowers who have the courage to do the right thing.
+At Newman & Shapiro, we pride ourselves on representing whistleblowers who have the courage to do the right thing.
 Not only do we build a strong case for the government to investigate, but we also work with our clients to negotiate the maximum reward possible.
 If you have evidence that a company or individual is committing securities law violations, let our dedicated and experienced team help.

 Overview Of The SEC Whistleblower Program